Spookems/StoreSite/To Do.md

 	High Priority

-	- There is an issue with the dropdown in the nav bar, needs fixing
 	- Edit page exists but cant be reached, needs fixing
 	- Add in add / delete functions
 	- Format backend to implement repository / unit of work pattern